Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions: Details of experimental method

 To assemble the chamber, two ITO glass substrates were bonded together using double-sided adhesive tape (Double-coated adhesive film No. 707, Teraoka Seisakusho Co., Ltd.).
 The tape thickness was \SI{30}{\micro\metre}, which defined the chamber spacing.
 The samples were injected into the chamber, and the openings were sealed with VALAP (a mixture of vaseline, lanolin, and paraffin in a 1:1:1 ratio) to prevent drying.

 \centerline{\it Observation}

 AC electric fields were applied using a function generator (WF1968, NF Corp.).
 Microscopic images were obtained with an IX71 inverted microscope (Evident) equipped with objective lenses (20 $\times$, LUCPLFLN20XPH, Evident).
 The applied field had an amplitude of $\SI{5}{\volt}$ and frequency of $\SI{1}{\kilo\hertz}$.
 The corresponding field intensity was approximately $1.7\times10^{5},\si{\volt\per\meter}$.
 Note that the electric field was always applied parallel to the observation plane.
+Particle velocities $\bm{v}$ were obtained by applying dense optical flow analysis~\cite{Bradski2000} to the entire image sequence, after which velocity fields corresponding to particle-occupied regions were subsequently extracted.